Lake Powell: Construction

 Construction on Glen Canyon Dam began with a demolition blast keyed by the push of a button by President Dwight D. Eisenhower at his desk in the Oval Office on October 1, 1956, which started clearing tunnels for water diversion.
 On February 11, 1959, water flowed through the tunnels so dam construction could begin.
 Later that year, the bridge was completed, allowing trucks to deliver equipment and materials for the dam and also for the new town of Page, Arizona.

 Concrete placement started around the clock on June 17, 1960.
 The last bucket of over 5 million cubic yards (4,000,000 m^{3}) was poured on September 13, 1963.
-The dam is 710 feet (216 m) high and the surface elevation of the water at full-pool is approximately 3700 feet (1100 m).
-Construction cost $155 million, and 18 lives were lost.
+The dam is 710 feet (216 m) high, and the surface elevation of the water at full pool is approximately 3700 feet (1100 m).
+The construction cost was $155 million, and 18 lives were lost.
 On September 22, 1966, Glen Canyon Dam was dedicated by Lady Bird Johnson.
 From 1970 to 1980, turbines and generators were installed for hydroelectricity.